-Television ratings for the Democratic convention edge out the Republican convention
+Television ratings for the Democratic convention edge out the GOP’s

-Across their respective four nights of programming, the DNC averaged more than 20 million total viewers per night in the 10 p.m. spotlight viewing hour, compared to 17.4 million total viewers for the RNC.
-These numbers, however, only include those who watched on the three major broadcast networks and three major cable news channels — ABC, CBS, NBC, Fox News, CNN and MSNBC — and not the increasing number who streamed convention coverage online.
+Across their respective four nights of programming, the Democratic convention averaged more than 20 million total viewers per night in the 10 p.m. spotlight viewing hour, compared with 17.4 million total viewers for the GOP convention.
+These numbers, however, include only those who watched on the three major broadcast networks and three major cable news channels — ABC, CBS, NBC, Fox News, CNN and MSNBC — and not the increasing number who streamed convention coverage online.

 Both conventions, which were primarily virtual events relying heavily on pre-taped content, were down significantly from 2016.
-The DNC experienced a 21.6 percent drop, while the RNC experienced a more significant 28.9 percent drop.
+The Democratic convention experienced a 21.6 percent drop, while the Republican convention experienced a more significant 28.9 percent drop.
 The disparity between the audience between the two parties was also greater this year than during the last two convention cycles.

 Viewership trends for this year’s conventions also hewed closely to the ideological leanings of each of the cable news networks.